denten-books/plain-text/3-chapter.md

 program which begins not with Vannevar Bush, J.C.R.
 Licklider, and Douglas Engelbart (who used the term extensively), and not with *Xerox*, the ultimate purveyors of radical surface reading, but with the invention of writing itself.
-Reading "for meaning", in these not at all futuristic conditions[^ln3-reading], involves something akin to phenomenology as biological reverse engineering.
+Reading "for meaning," in these not at all futuristic conditions[^ln3-reading], involves turning hermeneutics into reverse engineering.

 ### 3.5 Document--object Model (DOM)